laniche/docker-dogs/README.md

 > It is significant that even to know how work this command then, one more time, **[RTFM!](https://docs.docker.com/engine/reference/commandline/#the-docker-commands)**

+## Add Docker to my project

+If your project respect the _Dogstudio project strucuture_, using Docker is extremaly simple :

+1. Copy the `Docker` folder and `docker-compose.yml` to your `root` project.
+1. Start docker with `doup`

 ## Using Docker (compose), for every day

 We use `docker-compose` to create environnement for our projects.
 That's a utility provided by Docker to prepare a bundle of containers and those interactions (Ports, Volumes).